Refrigerant: Renewed interest in natural refrigerants

 European environmentalists were at the forefront of this effort.
 The environmental organization Greenpeace established a collaboration with Germany's Dortmund Institute and the German refrigerator manufacturer DKK Scharfenstein to develop a commercially viable domestic refrigerator based on hydrocarbons, rather than fluorocarbons.
 By 1993, the hydrocarbon-based "Greenfreeze" refrigerator was commercialized in Germany under the brand name Foron, and the technology subsequently spread to other countries.
-By 1996, Greenfreeze accounted for 35% of Western European production; and, by 2001, hydrocarbon refrigeration covered 100% of German production.
 Greenfreeze systems use varying mixtures of isobutane (R-600a), propane (R-290), and other hydrocarbons.

+By 1996, Greenfreeze accounted for 35% of Western European production, and by 2001, hydrocarbon refrigeration covered 100% of German production.

 In 2004, Greenpeace worked with a group of multinational corporations, including Coca-Cola, Unilever, and later PepsiCo, to create a coalition called "Refrigerants Naturally!".

 This organization promoted the use of natural refrigerants as alternatives to synthetic refrigerants.
 Four years later, Ben & Jerry's of Unilever and General Electric began to take steps to support production and use in the US.

 Corporations that manufactured synthetic refrigerants resisted the move toward hydrocarbons, however, citing the flammability and explosive properties of hydrocarbons.
-This resistance extended to attempts to block the approval of hydrocarbon refrigerants by the US EPA.
+This resistance extended to lobbying against US EPA approval of hydrocarbon refrigerants.
 Companies using refrigeration systems, particularly Unilever and its Ben & Jerry's ice-cream subsidiary, helped to overcome the regulatory barriers to hydrocarbon refrigerants.